v0lliner/leen-epood/docs/maksekeskus-integration.md

 To implement refund functionality:

 1. Create a new API endpoint for refunds
-2. Use the Maksekeskus SDK's `createRefund` method
+2. Use the Maksekeskus API to create refunds
 3. Update the order status to reflect refunds

 ### 3. Payment Links